Which international destinations are reopening to tourists? - Local News 8

 “We also want to assure our guests that they will not be charged any additional fees to enter the Maldives.”

-The government has also issued a “Safe Tourism License” for tourist facilities that comply with government legislation and certain safety requirements, such as having a certified medic readily available and holding an “adequate stock” of PPE equipment.
+The government is also considering issuing a “Safe Tourism License” for tourist facilities that comply with government legislation and certain safety requirements, such as having a certified medic readily available and holding an “adequate stock” of PPE equipment.

-Travelers who make the trip over will need to have a confirmed booking with a tourist facility with a “Safe Tourism License,” as well as a special tourist visa available to those committed to spending a minimum of 14 days in the country.
+According to the draft proposal, travelers who make the trip over will need to have a confirmed booking with a tourist facility with a “Safe Tourism License.”

+But the destination’s tourism board has confirmed to CNN Travel that visitors will not have to commit to spending a minimum of 14 days in the country, as was previously suggested.

-Visitors will also need to present a valid medical certificate confirming they are Covid-19 free.
+Visitors will also need to present a medical certificate confirming proof of a negative Covid-19 test taken at least two weeks before landing in the destination.

 The Maldives received more than 1.7 million visitors in 2019 and the destination had expected numbers to rise to two million in 2020.